learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 You can build and run the app again, but you still have a problem: The **Unicorn!** button is not hooked up yet.
 Can you figure out how to do that yourself?

-Here's a hint: Add another IB action the same way you did before. <kbd>Control</kbd>-drag from the **Unicorn!** button to `ViewController.swift`, and create an action named `unicorn`.
+Here's a hint: Add another IB action the same way you did before.
+Control-drag from the **Unicorn!** button to `ViewController.swift`, and create an action named `unicorn`.
 As before, the method body should include a `print()` statement to demonstrate that it has been called.
 It should also change the text of the label to "🦄" (yes, you can use emoji in Swift strings).

 Now your complete definition of `ViewController` should look like this: